 The glide range is increased by a tailwind and reduced by a head wind.
-Therefore, the effect of wind on range will be to elongate the circle downwind, producing more of an egg shape than a circle.
+Therefore, the affect of wind on range will be to elongate the circle downwind, producing more of an egg shape than a circle (see Figure 2).

 At the completion of the trouble checks, a check for partial power is made by opening the throttle to full power.
 If there is no response, the throttle is closed and the forced landing without power continued.

-However, if some power is available, for example, 1800 rpm at full throttle, a range of choices becomes available.
+However, if some power is available, for example, 1800 RPM at full throttle, a range of choices become available.
 These will require the application of aeronautical decision making and pilot judgement.

 The first decision to be made is whether to continue with the forced landing by closing the throttle, leaving the engine at idle and not relying on the available power.
 The alternative is to use the available power to transit to a more suitable landing site.
 This decision must be made with the knowledge that a partial power failure may become a total power failure at any time.

-Even if the decision is made to close the throttle, partial power may be available if required on final approach – but of course, cannot be relied upon.
+Even if the decision is made to close the throttle, partial power may be available if required on final approach – but of course, cannot be relied on.